openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |CB_ERROR|

-|LANG| does not support the usage of the constructor function type.
+|LANG| does not support using the constructor function type.
 Use lambdas instead.

 |CB_BAD|